UDST/bayarea_urbansim/docs/configuration.md

+### BAUS Configuration
-## The configuration file structure for Bay Area UrbanSim (BAUS) and a description of each file.
+The configuration file structure for Bay Area UrbanSim (BAUS) and a description of each file.
 Model configurations files are stored in a `configs` folder in the model repository.
 They specify model settings such as model estimation constants and assumptions.

 ## bayarea_urbnasim/configs
 ### adjusters/